 2. Make a Budget

 Once you have all your monthly expenses laid out, use that information to make a budget.
 Group your expenses into categories – such as food, utilities, and entertainment – and note how much you spend on each one.
-You can do this on paper, use a spreadsheet program like Microsoft Excel, or use dedicated budgeting software like Mint or You Need a Budget (YNAB).
+You can do this on paper, use a spreadsheet program like Microsoft Excel, or use dedicated budgeting software like Personal Capital or You Need a Budget (YNAB).

 Keep in mind that the costs you wrote down for the past month don’t necessarily reflect your spending for the entire year.
 You probably have recurring expenses that don’t come due every month, like quarterly property taxes or your annual auto registration.
 To fit these expenses into your budget, add up how much they cost you every year, then divide that number by 12 and add a line for it to your monthly budget.
 That’s the amount you should set aside each month to cover these costs when they arise.